 If a hacking attempt or security breach is to blame, holistic monitoring can help you determine if critical data was lost or stolen, or if systems have become compromised in any way.
 In most security incidents, the sooner you detect an issue, the better chance you have of limiting the damage.

-Monitoring Tools, Analytics, and Strategy
+Telemetry Monitoring Software, Analytics, and Strategy

 With the basics of monitoring telemetry in mind, it’s time to touch on strategies and tools to take it to the next level.
 For example, as important as it is to have a sound monitoring strategy, you also need to have a well-planned response strategy in place that includes the following: